-- Understand both the industry pattern and the exceptions for the roles you are targeting. - Be clear about timescales and deadlines from the beginning. - Start your sector research with the 20+ short industry briefings in this Guide.
+- Understand both the industry pattern and the exceptions for the roles you are targeting. - Be clear about timescales and deadlines from the beginning - Start your sector research with the 20+ short industry briefings in this Guide.
 Each one includes advice on recruitment processes and outlines ideas on how to develop relevant skills, enriched by personal stories and advice from Oxford alumni, and current opportunities from some of the major employers. - Talking to companies and people doing the work in which you are interested can be invaluable.
-While you can network all year round, the first few weeks of Michaelmas term see hundreds of companies visiting Oxford every year for our career fairs and companyled events.
-We are planning for in-person fairs once again in 2022: - See Careers Term by Term for an overview of the recruitment year at Oxford.
+While you can network all year round, the first few weeks of Michaelmas term see hundreds of companies visiting Oxford every year for our career fairs and companyled events - See Careers Term by Term for an overview of the recruitment year at Oxford.